Moran Sarkar: Life

-Mai Moran was born in a Muslim family in Makhan Windi, near Amritsar She later married Maharaja Ranjit Singh, a year after he became the maharaja of Lahore at the age of 21 and was officially given a name as Maharani Sahiba.
+Mai Moran was born in a Kashmiri Muslim family in Makhan Windi, near Amritsar.
 She was a nautch girl.
-Maharaja Ranjit Singh used to meet her in the Punjab region of India and Pakistan.
-She used to dance for him at the Baradari of Maharaja Ranjit Singh halfway between Amritsar and Lahore.
+Maharaja Ranjit Singh used to meet her and she used to dance for him at the Baradari of Maharaja Ranjit Singh halfway between Amritsar and Lahore.
 The place was since called Pul Kanjri but now its name has been changed to 'Pul Moran'.
 She later married Maharaja Ranjit Singh, a year after he became the maharaja of Lahore at the age of 21 and was officially given a name as Maharani Sahiba.

 She was considered to be very learned in arts and letters.
 She was known for her philanthropic acts and in bringing Maharaja's attention to many problems.
+Some coins related to her were struck, which are termed Moranshahis.